vallgroup/Torque-Theme/docs/developing.md

 > Dev is done here, the rest is automatic

-2. Webpack (when configured correctly) is watching for file changes, and will directly copy example.php from the src to its' respective location inside of the wp-content in our project root.
+2. Webpack (when configured correctly and running) is watching for file changes, and will directly copy example.php from the src to its' respective location inside of the wp-content in our project root.

 3. Since our wp-content is linked to the wordpress installation inside of the docker container via a bind mount, the site is updated too.